Here are some useful answers to questions we are frequently asked.

 Are there currently restrictions in the Western Cape?

 These restrictions apply to all properties and are in place to try and preserve the limited supplies left for critical use only for the whole of the city.
-The council is enforcing fines and higher water tariffs should residents not implement.
+The council is enforcing fines, higher water tariffs and prison sentences should residents not implement.

 As a company we are of course trying our best to maintain standards that our guests expect however we greatly appreciate every guest being water wise and conscious and appreciate that water in Africa is a valuable precious commodity.
 Please help us and the country by not wasting water, turning off running taps, boil cold water rather than running water for hot, having 2 minute showers, collecting shower cold water in basins provided for use as grey water to flush toilets and use outdoors etc.